 Some bakers are a natural at decorating.
 They can pipe buttercream roses, turn cupcakes into pumpkins, and flawlessly pipe royal icing onto sugar cookies.

 Mine usually look like a five-year-old made them.

-With Halloween coming up in a few weeks, I wanted to share something festive.
+With Halloween coming up, I wanted to share something festive.

 I am not a spooky Halloween kind of girl.
 I don’t like gore.
 I don’t like fright.
 I like cute black cats that like to cuddle and jack o’ lanterns with funny faces.
 Certainly no spiders.

-This year I decided to stick with my baking strengths and make Small Batch Mini Pumpkin Oreo Cheesecakes.
+This year I decided to stick with my baking strengths and make Small Batch Mini Pumpkin Cheesecakes with an Oreo crust.

-Not only are they black and orange for Halloween, they make a great Thanksgiving dessert too.
+Not only are they black and orange for Halloween, they also make a great Thanksgiving for two dessert.